Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Introduction

-In addition to using Leo T to add to the constraints on DM interactions in the cosmic dawn and on millicharged DM more generally, we report constraints on ultra-light hidden photon DM (HPDM).
-In this scenario, the dark sector is comprised only of vector bosons (no corresponding particle) in the ultra-light regime ($m_\chi \lesssim 10^{-11}$ eV).
+In addition to using Leo~T to add to the constraints on DM interactions in the cosmic dawn and on millicharged DM more generally, we report constraints on ultra-light hidden photon DM (HPDM).
+In this scenario, the dark sector is comprised of vector bosons (no corresponding particle) in the ultra-light regime: $m_\chi \lesssim 10^{-11}$ eV.
 These bosons (called hidden photons) kinematically mix with the standard model photon.
-Such a DM model arises naturally in many theoretical setups and has garnered a lot of recent attention \cite{AgaKitRee18,DroHarNar19,BasSanUba19, CoPieZha19, DubHer15,DarkPhotonCMB_Ari12,AnPosPra13_HPDM,DarkPhotonCMB_Jae10,GraMad16,AnPosPra15_HPDM,NelSch11,ChaGraIrw15,PigCleGui15_HPDM,Kov18_DPDM,ArvDub11, BhoBramante19, LonWan19,McDWit20,CapLiuMis20,CapLiuMis20b,GraKapMar18,WitRos20} with multiple experiments being planned to test this mass range \cite{PieRilZha18,BarHuaLas18,GraKapMar18,ChaGraIrw15,Silva-Feaver:2016qhh,HarnikSRF,GrassellinoSRF}.
-Ref. \cite{DubHer15} showed that the hidden photons induce an electric current in a plasma.
-Dissipation of this current causes heating of the gas in Leo T which enables us to place stronger constraints than all the previous literature on HPDM.
+Such dark photons arise naturally in many theoretical setups and could account for the entire DM abundance \cite{AgaKitRee18,DroHarNar19,BasSanUba19, CoPieZha19, DubHer15,DarkPhotonCMB_Ari12,AnPosPra13_HPDM,DarkPhotonCMB_Jae10,GraMad16,AnPosPra15_HPDM,NelSch11,ChaGraIrw15,PigCleGui15_HPDM,Kov18_DPDM,ArvDub11, BhoBramante19, LonWan19,McDWit20,CapLiuMis20,CapLiuMis20b,GraKapMar18,WitRos20}.
+There are also planned experiments to test this mass regime such as DM Radio \cite{ChaGraIrw15,Silva-Feaver:2016qhh,HarnikSRF,GrassellinoSRF,PieRilZha18,BarHuaLas18,GraKapMar18,osti_1409838}.
+Ref.~\cite{DubHer15} showed that the hidden photons can induce an electric current in an astrophysical plasma.
+Dissipation of this current would cause heating of the gas in Leo~T, which enables us to place stronger constraints on HPDM than all the previous literature.

+Gas-rich dwarf galaxies like Leo~T have been a subject of large recent interest in 21cm and optical surveys, in order to populate the low-mass end of the baryonic Tully-Fisher relation and the galaxy luminosity function (to address the ``missing satellite problem" \cite{BucPet18}).
+Numerous past surveys have specifically targeted such galaxies: THINGS \cite{Wal08_Things}, FIGGS \cite{BegChe08_Figgs}, SHIELD \cite{Can11_Sheild}, VLA-ANGST \cite{Ott12_Angst} and LITTLE THINGS \cite{Hun12_LittleThings}, among many others.
+Ongoing and future 21cm surveys (like WALLABY \cite{Kor20_Wallaby} and SKA \cite{SKA}), and also optical surveys (like DES \cite{Kop15_DES,Bec15_DES,Drl15_DES,Drl20}, SAGA survey \cite{Geh17,Mao21}, DESI \cite{DESI}, HSC \cite{Aih18}, MSE \cite{McC16}, Rubin observatory \cite{LSST,Drl19_LSST} and the Roman telescope \cite{WFIRST}) will find and characterize an even larger number of these galaxies.
+This motivates finding new ways to use gas-rich dwarfs to probe physics beyond the standard model.

+Apart from using dwarf galaxies to constrain the heat exchange due to DM-gas interactions, we also use diffuse neutral clouds in the Milky Way (MW).
+The reason we select Leo~T and certain MW gas clouds for this study is because they have very low astrophysical radiative cooling rates; this makes them very sensitive to energy transfer by a non-standard source.
+The radiative cooling rate of \HI gas decreases as the temperature, density, or metallicity of the gas decreases; Leo~T has low metallicity, and the MW gas clouds that we analyze are cold ($T<500$ K).